JLo Shuts Down TIFF Party In Liquid-Effect Glitter Dress Baring Mega Cleavage

 “Everybody thought I was crazy when I wanted to go out and let everybody know that I was 50,” she said.

-“But for me, was important.
+“But for me, [it] was important.
 It was important as a woman to do that; to let people know that you don’t get to write women off at a certain point in their life.
 You don’t get to write people off,” the singer added.

 It looks like this star has a long way to go before anyone calls her an old lady.